 - Estero Island, Fort Myers Beach: Fort Myers Beach on Estero Island is perhaps the best known and is situated at the northern tip of Estero Island on the tranquil Gulf of Mexico.
 The island faces Sanibel Island on one side and the mainland on the other.
 Visitors return year after year for its laid-back holiday atmosphere, alfresco dining on fresh seafood and the dazzlingly fine white sandy beaches which gently shelve into the ocean; giving the destination a Caribbean like feel.
 If visiting between May and October, you may see turtle nests along the shores and always look out for dolphins playing in the water.

 - Fort Myers: The mainland of the region with a bustling metropolis and a large array of ecological, historical and cultural attractions, you can enjoy local or fine dining restaurants and bars over the Caloosahatchee River.
 The Caloosahatchee River is the newest leg of the Great Calusa Blueway, and this is the segment where blue turns green – as in lush, towering leather ferns, stately oaks dripping with moss and verdant vegetation along every shore.
-The Calusa’s used this river as a highway, then early settlers to Fort Myers.
+The Calusa used this river as a highway, as did the early settlers in Fort Myers.
 Today kayakers, canoeists, powerboats and sailboats use the river for recreation purposes.
 Fort Myers is the perfect place to soak up some history – budding historians, scientists and inventors will want to take a narrated tour of the Edison and Ford Winter Estates, just south of downtown – children and adults of all ages will enjoy the indoor/outdoor celebration of the prolific inventors’ and industrialists’ lives by a self-guided audio tour or scheduled guided walks with a local historian.

 Fort Myers is suitable for families and couples who are looking for great dining opportunities, culture and history.